FilipeMCruz/playlist-maker/README.md

 ### Problems

-- For some reason the id3 crate in use couldn't read id3v2.4 tags, only id3v2.3.
+- The id3 crate in use reads the id3v2.4 "year" tag as a TYER frame instead of a TDRC frame, as i was expecting.

 ### Future work